Immigration Pt 1: Fundamentals of UK Law (Senior Status)

 Module description

-This module presents an outline of the legal framework for the system of immigration law of the United Kingdom, and it assesses its development as a legal means of permitting the entry, stay and settlement of foreign and European nationals.
-It will provide an overview of the conflicts between executive aims and the need to accord due respect to foreign nationals claiming a basis to stay in the UK as family members of those who are either settled or British.
-The module also provides an overview of the position of foreign nationals who seek to come to the UK for work, business or study.
+In this module we outline the legal framework for the system of immigration law of the UK, and assess its development as a legal means of permitting the entry, stay and settlement of foreign and European nationals.
+You will gain an overview of the conflicts between executive aims and the need to accord due respect to foreign nationals claiming a basis to stay in the UK as family members of those who are either settled or British, in addition to the position of foreign nationals who seek to come to the UK for work, business or study.
 In this context, we will also explore the impact of human rights as a means of challenging decisions to refuse leave, to remove overstayers and to deport foreign criminals.
-The module highlights the special position of EU nationals exercising Treaty rights in the UK in contrast to third country migrants seeking to stay under the primary and secondary immigration legislation.
+In particular we consider the special position of EU nationals exercising Treaty rights in the UK in contrast to third country migrants seeking to stay under the primary and secondary immigration legislation.

-The module will also provide an overview of the rights of asylum seekers in order to introduce the system of UK immigration control as a broad one which includes a separate scheme of international obligations to provide protection to foreign nationals claiming a fear of persecution.
+We also consider the rights of asylum seekers in UK immigration control, which includes a separate scheme of international obligations to provide protection to foreign nationals claiming a fear of persecution.

 Knowledge of the topics covered will enhance your employability both within the legal profession and, for example, in Citizens Advice Bureaux and Law Centres.
-This subject is also commonly practised by lawyers and is a popular subject on the Legal Practice Course.
+This subject is also commonly practised by lawyers.

 - Brief introduction to refugee definition under the 1951 Convention on the Status of Refugees and its Protocol